digital-asset/daml/docs/source/tools/trigger-service/index.rst

 Reported Metrics
 ================

-If a Prometheus metrics reporter is configured, the Trigger Service exposes the `common HTTP metrics </json-api/production-setup.html#common-http-metrics>`_ for all endpoints.
+If a Prometheus metrics reporter is configured, the Trigger Service exposes the :doc:`common HTTP metrics </ops/common-metrics>` for all endpoints.